funkfinger/binkey-data/am-cabinet-7.md

 ## Overview

-Cabinet 7 is an Akro-Mils storage cabinet containing 64 small bins arranged in an 8x8 configuration.
+Cabinet 7 is an Akro-Mils storage cabinet with the same configuration as Cabinets 1 and 2, containing 44 bins total.
+The first 32 bins are small bins suitable for smaller components, while bins 33-44 are large bins for bigger items.
 This cabinet is designated for connectors, audio jacks, and related components, with a focus on Eurorack modular synthesizer parts and general audio connectivity components.

 ## Cabinet Configuration

-- **Total Bins**: 64 (8 rows × 8 columns)
+- **Total Bins**: 44
+- **Small Bins**: 32 (Bins 1-32)
+- **Large Bins**: 12 (Bins 33-44)
 - **Populated Bins**: 1
-- **Empty Bins**: 63
+- **Empty Bins**: 43
-- **Bin Size**: Small
 - **Primary Use**: Connectors, audio jacks, Eurorack components

 ## Bin Contents

-### Row 1 (Bins 1-8)
+### Small Bins (1-32)

 ## Bin 1